Solid 9 holes

 -Baskets in great shape

--Nice variety of holes (up and down hill, dog legs, obstacles, hyzer bombs, etc.).
-This course has a great design.
+-The course design is great.
+There is a nice variety of holes (up and down hill, dog legs, obstacles, hyzer bombs, etc.).

 -Big range in difficulty of holes.
 1, 3, and 6 are ace runs.
 4 and 7 are challenging.
 2, 5, 8 and 9 aren't too hard or easy.